chrysante/scatha/README.md

 # Scatha compiler

-Multi paradigm toy language with an optimizing byte code compiler and a virtual register machine.
+Procedural pet language project with an optimizing byte code compiler for a virtual machine.
 The language is compiled and strongly and statically typed.
 Made for easy integration as an embedded scripting language into other applications.